 He founded the Open Society Foundations, a network of foundations, projects, and partners in over 100 countries.

 In 1976, Soros started giving scholarships to black South Africans.
 After the Berlin Wall fell, he created the Central European University, which focused on critical thinking, a novel idea in most former Soviet universities.

 Soros was also one of the earliest critics of America’s war on drugs, and help started the medical marijuana movement.
-He was also an activist supporting same-sex marriage.

 Even now, Soros still has an active role in the Open Society Foundation.
 He still supports those fighting against discrimination and travels to advocate on behalf of the Open Society Foundation, and the “lost causes” they help.
 Read his profile at Washington Times.